 In sum, they are about promoting an employee’s personal and professional development, about motivating them through appreciation, and about strengthening overall employee loyalty.

-The Best Times For Staff Appraisal Meetings
+What Is The Best Time For A Staff Appraisal Meeting?

 Let’s start with a baseline distinction.
 There are essentially two types of ‘triggers’ for staff appraisal meetings, which include event-related and institutionalized appraisal meetings.